 As in all sports, Judo has a strict set of rules that governs competition and ensures safety.
 For those who want to test their skills, Judo offers the opportunity for competition at all skill levels, from club to national tournaments, to the Commonwealth and Olympic Games.
 There are separate weight divisions for men and women, and boys and girls.

-Judo was a sport at the 2020 Tokyo Olympic Games.
+Judo is a sport at the Olympic and Commonwealth Games.

 Throws and grapples